seedwinnipeg/seedwinnipeg.github.io/password-policy/Presentation.md

 # When?

-> - Later this month all staff will change passwords and set-up MFA (exact date TBD).
+> - Later this month all staff will change passwords and setup MFA (exact date TBD).
 > - We (SEED and Clear Concepts staff) will be available to help you.

 # Email Safety